UMD-DRASTIC/drastic/README.md

 attempt is made to write a new Collection with the name of an existing one.

 ## Command Line Interface

-Whenever drastic is installed in a sub-component's virtualenv, the drastic command is available from inside the activated virtualenv to interact with the system.
+Whenever drastic is installed in a sub-component's virtualenv, the 'drastic-admin' administrative command is available from inside the activated virtualenv to interact with the system.
+This is separate from the user-level client tool, available at http://github.com/UMD-DRASTIC/drastic-cli.

 ### Create the database

 Creates/Syncs the database defined in configuration with the latest models.